wbfw109/study-core/README.md

 🔱 _Main reason why I choose this_: [About billing for GitHub Actions](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#about-billing-for-github-actions)
 > GitHub Actions usage is free for standard GitHub-hosted runners in public repositories, and for self-hosted runners.

-📝 About other workflows for services, see the corresponding service header.

 - [Workflow: CD to GitHub Pages](.github/workflows/github_pages-CD.yml)
   Main tech is **git sparse-checkout**.